"soul" food with the Peruvian national drink; pisco sour (brandy)

 Chilling out on Cuba's national drink, a mojito, in Havana, Cuba

 I began traveling to selected Latin American countries to explore their black experience.
 For example, in Colombia, I visited a landmark African village where their ancestors freed themselves, Nat Turner style, from Spanish rule.
 A feat that was achieved 200 years before the rest of South America, including Colombia, won their independence.

 I, second from the left, at a party in the hub of Afro-Peruvian culture

 As of today, I've visited 32 Latin American cities, towns, and villages in the Caribbean, Central America, and South America seeking out black communities such as Valle de Chota (Ecuador), El Carmen de Chincha (Perú), and San Basilio de Palenque (Colombia).
 I want to include Miami, which I consider to be an honorary Latin-American city where the Cubans who are in-your-face proud of their culture and their language are always ready to roll with their Spanish "if" you can hang.

 I remember walking into Cuban restaurant where the cook asked me in broken English, “can I help you?”
-When I told her in Spanish that it was OK for her to speak to me in Spanish, she, her co-worker, and a even a customer were so cheered that they acted as though I were one of them.
+When I told her in Spanish that it was OK for her to speak to me in Spanish, she, her co-worker, and even a customer were so cheered that they acted as though I were one of them.
 I've even had jobs, one with bilingual pay, where I used my Spanish daily.

-Surprisingly, I have not yet been to the island of Puerto Rico, but as of this writing, I am planning to take that trip and was so glad to learn that Puerto Rico is officially recognizing "Spanish" as their official language and relegating English as second.
+Surprisingly, I have not yet been to the island of Puerto Rico, but as of this writing, I am planning to take that trip and was so glad to learn that Puerto Rico is officially recognizing "Spanish" as their official language and relegating English as a second language.
 There is an area of Puerto Rico where descendants of African slaves produced bomba and plena music, a mixture of Spanish and West African music.
 Thus, my blog and Facebook page—"African American-Latino Word."